Wind-Induced Changes to Surface Gravity Wave Shape in Shallow Water: Results

 \section{Results}

-We study the pressure magnitude's effect on solitary wave evolution and shape by varying the KdV-Burgers equation's \cref{eq:kdv_burgers} one free parameter, $P k_E/(\rho_w g \epsilon)$, with emphasis on the contrast between onshore ($P > 0$) and offshore wind ($P < 0$).
+We study the pressure magnitude's effect on solitary-wave evolution and shape by varying the KdV--Burgers equation's \cref{eq:kdv_burgers} one free parameter, $P k_E/(\rho_w g \epsilon)$, with emphasis on the contrast between onshore ($P > 0$) and offshore wind ($P < 0$).
 We revert to denoting non-dimensional variables with primes and dimensional ones without.

 The wave profile $\eta/h$ snapshots in \cref{fig:snapshots_solitary} qualitatively show how the wave shape evolves over non-dimensional slow time $t'_1 = t \epsilon \sqrt{g h} k_E$ in the unforced solitary wave's frame.
-The onshore wind generates wave growth, apparent at the wave crest $x=0$ (\cref{fig:snapshots_solitary:a}), whereas the onshore wind causes decay (\cref{fig:snapshots_solitary:b}).
-The wind also slightly changes the phase speed, with the wave's acceleration (deceleration) under an onshore (onshore) wind visible by the slight advancing (receding) of the crest.
-This is expected due to the dependence of (unforced) solitary waves' phase speed $c = H/2$ on the growing/decaying wave height~\cite[\eg][]{mei2005nonlinear}.
-Additionally, despite the wave starting from a symmetric, solitary-wave initial condition, the wind induces a horizontal asymmetry in the wave shape, particularly on the rear face ($x<0$) of the wave.
-The offshore wind (\cref{fig:snapshots_solitary:b}) raises the rear base of the wave (near $x/h = -6$) relative to its initial profile (purple line), but the onshore wind (\cref{fig:snapshots_solitary:a}) depresses the rear face and forms a small depression below the still water level at $t\epsilon \sqrt{gh} k_E=3$ (green line).
-Finally, the onshore wind (\cref{fig:snapshots_solitary:a}) increases the maximum wave-slope magnitude with time while the offshore wind (\cref{fig:snapshots_solitary:b}) decreases it, though the windward side of the wave becomes steeper than the leeward side for both winds (up to \SI{8}{\percent} steeper for the time period shown).
+The onshore wind generates wave growth, apparent at the wave crest (\cref{fig:snapshots_solitary:a}), whereas the offshore wind causes decay (\cref{fig:snapshots_solitary:b}).
+The wind also changes the phase speed, with the wave's acceleration (deceleration) under an onshore (offshore) wind visible by the advancing (receding) of the crest.
+This is expected due to the (unforced) solitary wave's nonlinear phase speed \cref{eq:nonlin_phase_speed} dependence on the wave height $H$.

+In shallow water, wave growth/decay and phase speed changes are well-known wind effects~\citep[\eg][]{miles1957generation,cavaleri1981wind}, but wind-induced wave shape changes~\citep{zdyrski2020wind} have not been previously studied for shallow-water systems.
+Such changes are visible in \cref{fig:snapshots_solitary} where, despite the wave starting from a symmetric, solitary-wave initial condition, the wind induces a horizontal asymmetry in the wave shape, particularly on the rear face ($x<0$) of the wave.
+The offshore wind (\cref{fig:snapshots_solitary:b}) raises the rear base of the wave (near $x/h = -5$) relative to its initial profile (purple line), but the onshore wind (\cref{fig:snapshots_solitary:a}) depresses the rear face and forms a small depression below the still water level at $t\epsilon \sqrt{gh} k_E=5$ (blue line) which widens and deepens at $t\epsilon \sqrt{gh} k_E=10$ (green line).
+Finally, the onshore wind (\cref{fig:snapshots_solitary:a}) increases the maximum wave-slope magnitude with time while the offshore wind (\cref{fig:snapshots_solitary:b}) decreases it, although the windward side of the wave becomes steeper than the leeward side for both winds (up to \SI{8}{\percent} steeper for the time period shown).
+Although the equation is ill posed in the sense of Hadamard, the smooth solutions show that our solution is acceptable up to the current time and thus we are justified in neglecting a regularization scheme.